save 30% on current costs

 Low cost collection

-At Divert we are experienced and are fully compliant with all of the laws and regulations for clinical waste collection.
-It can be a complicated and confusing task for businesses.
-We can provide you with the support and guidance you need so that your business is fully compliant with all the clinical waste legislation in the UK.
+When you work with Divert, we ensure that all legislation is carefully adhered to when it comes to transporting your clinical waste for disposal.
+All our drivers are licensed waste carriers.
+Managing medical waste can be complicated and confusing for businesses.
+We provide the support and guidance you need so your business is fully compliant with all the clinical waste legislation in the UK.

 What regulations cover clinical waste in the UK?